Angel Number 11

 "The danger of romanticizing 11 is that the reader can confuse nervous-system overload for spiritual gift, and stop doing the practical work of grounding.
 A grounded 11 reading honors the sensitivity and also protects it: sleep, boundaries, and ordinary discipline are not obstacles to the gift; they are what make the gift usable."

 11 is a sensitivity reading, not a spiritual rank.
-Its value is in the honesty it asks for, not in the status it implies.
+The value here is in the honesty it asks for, not in the status it implies.

 Reader Resources